"Invisible Grip – A Mindset Community for Radical Discernment & Inner Sovereignty""A Philosophical non-book " "nothing to do with pole dancing"

 One day sin was impossible for a real Christian to commit.

-The next day it was proof that you never were a child of God.
+The next day,the next hour, the next minute your thoughts, the look on your face, the way that you were standing was proof that you never were a child of God.
+Mindbending

 It won’t make sense the first time.